qmk/qmk_firmware/docs/features/tri_layer.md

 ## Configuration

-To change the default values for the layers, you can change these defines, in your `config.h`
+To change the default values for the layers, you can change these defines in your `config.h`:

 | Config name              | Default | Description                              |
 |--------------------------|---------|------------------------------------------|